pnnl/aim-science-of-interaction/README.md

-# AIM Streaming Canvas: an interactive text visualization tool for studying user interaction
+# AIM Streaming Canvas

+an interactive text visualization tool for studying user interaction

+## Analysis in Motion (AIM)

+AIM is focused on the exploratory process of defining new knowledge in a streaming environment; we seek to construct machines that can help tell stories from data by constructing and evolving candidate hypotheses in parallel with the stream.
+Research and development is being conducted in four main thrust areas including human-machine feedback, hypothesis generation and testing, streaming data characterization, and work environments.
+[Learn more at aim.pnnl.gov](http://aim.pnnl.gov/).

 ## Creators